andreros/playground/electron-json-placeholder-api-consumer/README.md

 * (DONE) Load Posts from [http://jsonplaceholder.typicode.com/posts](http://jsonplaceholder.typicode.com/posts) and list them in the main window.
 * (DONE) Create loading mask for the application.
-* Refresh posts button.
+* (DONE) Refresh posts button.
+* (IN PROGRESS) Refactor application and remove any "to Do List" references.
+* (IN PROGRESS) Show post details in a dedicated window.
 * Show posts in Cards.
 * Allow switching between Card view and table view.
-* Refactor application and remove any "to Do List" references.

 ## Prerequisites